Cunya/3d-text-scroll/README.md

      ```
    - Using VS Code's Live Server extension

-4. Open your browser and navigate to `http://localhost:8000` (or whatever port your server is using)
+5. Open your browser and navigate to `http://localhost:8000` (or whatever port your server is using)

 ## Deployment to GitHub Pages

 1. Push your code to a GitHub repository
 2. Go to the repository settings
-3. Scroll down to the GitHub Pages section
+3. Navigate to Pages > Build and deployment
-4. Select the branch you want to deploy (usually `main` or `master`)
+4. Select GitHub Actions as the source
-5. Click Save
+5. The GitHub Actions workflow will automatically deploy your site and download the required font file
 6. Your site will be published at `https://yourusername.github.io/3d-text-scroll/`

+## Troubleshooting

+### Font Loading Issues

+If you see "Loading 3D Text..." that doesn't go away, or errors related to font loading:

+1. **For GitHub Pages deployment**:
+   - Make sure your repository name is correctly set in the GitHub Pages URL
+   - Check that the GitHub Actions workflow ran successfully
+   - Verify that the font file exists in your repository

+2. **For local development**:
+   - Make sure you've downloaded the font file to the correct location
+   - Check browser console for specific error messages
+   - Try using a different local server

+3. **Manual fix**:
+   - Download the font file directly from [here](https://raw.githubusercontent.com/mrdoob/three.js/dev/examples/fonts/helvetiker_regular.typeface.json)
+   - Save it to the root of your project as `helvetiker_regular.typeface.json`

 ## Customization